Natnael-D-Mile/LectureNotes-for-WebTech/Note on DOM & DOM Manipulation in JS.md

 Finally, the **`removeChild()`** method is called on the parent element, passing the child element as the argument.
 This removes the child element from the parent node, effectively removing it from the DOM.

 </aside>
+Reference: Asabeneh/30-Days-Of-JavaScript: 30 days of JavaScript programming challenge is a step-by-step guide to learn JavaScript programming language in 30 days.
+This challenge may take more than 100 days, please just follow your own pace. (github.com)